After a project has secured all of its necessary funding, the final step in constructing or implementing a transportation project is project delivery.

 News and Announcements

-In FY 2015-16, the Bay Area expects to deliver 145 federally-funded projects totaling roughly $252 million in federal funds.
-Projects included in the annual obligation plan have priority for funding in the coming year.
+In FFY 2019-20, the Bay Area expects to deliver roughly 153 local federal-aid projects (or project phases) totaling roughly $209.4 million in these programs.
+Projects included in the annual obligation plan have priority for funding in the coming year.·

 Bay Area jurisdictions and agencies receiving funds from the Federal Highway Administration (FHWA) are required to designate and maintain a Single Point of Contact (SPOC).